samirm00/app-theme/development-strategy.md

 changed .
 why?

- I find it more flexible this way and I wanted to changed it accodring to my web site
+ I find it more flexible this way and I wanted to changed it accodring to my website

 ### CSS